ppone/docs/accounting/quickbooks-online.md

    [![QuickBooks Online Connected to Invoiced](../img/qbo-connected.png)](../img/qbo-connected.png)

-5. Next you should click **Configure** in order to configure the integration.

 ### Configuring the Accounting Sync

 Now you can configure the accounting sync in order to tell Invoiced how to map the data into your general ledger.